 The holidays are around the corner, but it can feel a little tactless to give the people on your list yet another scented candle when we’re living in the middle of a pandemic, and thousands of acres are on fire, and people across the country are still protesting for racial justice.
-Donating directly and demanding policy change (and voting) are still the best ways to support the struggles against injustices, but if you’re already in the market for a gift, you may as well consider one with a charitable component (in addition to those other kinds of action).
-Whether the person on your list is a foodie, a techie 10-year-old, or someone with dry skin, we’ve rounded up a bunch of items that give back at least 10 percent to a timely cause (and many give up to 100 percent of proceeds) — including racial-justice organizations, food-insecurity funds, and efforts to support voting rights.
+Donating directly and demanding policy change are still the best ways to support the struggles against injustices, but if you’re already in the market for a gift, you may as well consider one with a charitable component (in addition to those other kinds of action).
+Whether the person on your list is a foodie, a techie 10-year-old, or someone with dry skin, we’ve rounded up a bunch of items almost all of which give back at least 10 percent to a cause (and many give up to 100 percent of proceeds) — including racial-justice organizations, food-insecurity funds, and efforts to support women’s rights.

 Although the election is behind us and the Biden-Harris victory is a welcome moment of joy in 2020, there’s still a lot of work to be done.
 One place to start is with this tee, which is made by the English rock band Black Sabbath and based on the design of their album Master of Reality.
 They’ll be donating 100 percent of net proceeds to the Black Lives Matter movement.
 And, it ships worldwide.

 Through January 1, Madewell is donating 40 percent of the purchase price of these Vote tees (and this slightly more understated crewneck) to the American Civil Liberties Union in support of their efforts to maintain and advance civil liberties (including the right to vote).